HojunYou/ResumeAgent/README.md

 ### Weekly Update Mode (Planned)
 - Run: `python main.py weekly-update ...`
 - Checks each company for new jobs, adds only new ones, and generates tailored resumes as needed (no duplicates).

+## MCP Microservice Architecture
+- All MCP-compliant tools (HTML/PDF fetching, embedding, LLM chat, result saving, LaTeX handling) are exposed via `mcp_tools/agent_tools.py`.
+- `agent_tools.py` is the only required launcher for MCP microservices.
+Launch it via the CLI as shown above.
+- Other scripts (including `agent_runner.py`) now assume MCP tools are already running and do not launch microservices themselves.

 ## Configuration & Extensibility
 - **Add New Job Boards:** Extend `JobSearchAgent` with new parsing methods.